ehsan20e20e/SquareRR_AOPS/README.md

 7th oart link: https://drive.google.com/file/d/1kWqZg9hmLQG77qri3zCgIPGm32_gE_vK/view?usp=drive_link

-#### Figure_3
+#### Figure_4
-Figure 3a: The loss values after the completion of the training process will generate Figure 3a.
+Upon completion of the training process, Figure 4a will display the loss values.
+Such values are crucial in determining the efficiency of the training process and assessing the overall performance of the system under evaluation.
+It is worth noting that Figure 4a provides useful insights into the system's optimization trajectory, which can help inform future improvements.

-Figure 3b and 3c: To obtain Figures 3b and 3c, you can instruct the trained model to predict the output spectra for unseen geometric parameters at wavelengths ranging from 1000 to 1800 nm.
-In other words, you need to predict the transmission spectra for 800 different wavelengths to form the complete transmission spectrum.
-Then, compare this predicted spectrum with the spectrum obtained using the FDTD method.
-For the closest data, you would need to search for the closest data points to the selected geometric parameters in file "result_V.csv".
+To obtain Figures 4b and 4c, it is necessary to instruct the trained model to predict the output spectra for unseen geometric parameters, at wavelengths ranging from 1000 to 1800 nm.
+Essentially, this requires predicting the transmission spectra for 800 different wavelengths to form the complete transmission spectrum.
+Once this is done, it is necessary to compare the predicted spectrum with the spectrum obtained using the FDTD method.
+To identify the closest data, it is necessary to search for the nearest data points to the selected geometric parameters in the "result_V.csv" file.

-For the purpose of easily reproducing the Figure 3b,c, we have stored the acquired data.
-Therefore, to test or use forward model, you can utilize the file "CircularRR_AOPS_Fig_03bc.py".
-The required data for running this file is stored in the file "CircularRR_AOPS_Fig_03bc_Lower_sample.csv", "CircularRR_AOPS_Fig_03bc_Higher_sample.csv", "CircularRR_AOPS_Fig_03bc_FDTD_origin.csv", "CircularRR_AOPS_forward_model.json" and "CircularRR_AOPS_forward_model_weights.h5" which have been loaded here.
+In order to facilitate the replication of Figure 4b,c, we have retained the obtained data for your convenience.
+As such, the file "SquareRR_AOPS_Fig_04bc.py" may be used to test or apply the forward model.
+The relevant data for running this file is stored in the files
+ "CircularRR_AOPS_Fig_03bc_Lower_sample.csv",
+ "SquareRR_AOPS_Fig_04bc_Higher_sample.csv",
+ "SquareRR_AOPS_Fig_04bc_FDTD_origin.csv",
+ "SquareRR_AOPS_forward_model.json",
+ and "SquareRR_AOPS_forward_model_weights.h5", all of which have been included here.

 ### Inverse_model
-To train the inverse model, you can utilize the Python code provided in the 'CircularRR_AOPS_Inverse_model.py' file.
-We have saved the 147,456 unique examples generated through FDTD simulations in the "result_H.csv" file, which has been uploaded in the following links:
+To facilitate the training of the inverse model, we recommend utilizing the Python source code provided in the 'SquareRR_AOPS_Inverse_model.py' file.
+We have meticulously curated 147,456 distinct examples derived from FDTD simulations and have saved them in the "result_H.csv" file, which can be accessed through the following links:

 https://github.com/ehsan20e20e/CircularRR_AOPS/releases/download/untagged-80fe3b94e704169ada0a/result_H.rar
 https://drive.google.com/file/d/1XW8CZP60sRJwzeInc0dSmcq_Q4VMNfoE/view?usp=drive_link

+The aforementioned instances may be employed to train the inverse model, while the provided Python code can be utilized to simplify the process.
+By capitalizing on these resources, you can significantly improve the efficiency and precision of your model training.

-To execute the 'CircularRR_AOPS_Inverse_model.py' file, you will require the 'result_H.csv' file, which constitutes big data with a size of 1.8 gigabytes.
+To execute the 'SquareRR_AOPS_Inverse_model.py' file, it is necessary to have the 'result_H.csv' file.
+This file contains a significant amount of data, with a size of 1.6 gigabytes.
+Please ensure that you have this file available before proceeding with the execution of the aforementioned file.

-#### Figure_6
+#### Figure_7
-The loss values after the completion of the training process will generate Figure 6a.
+Upon the completion of the training process, the loss values will culminate in the generation of Figure 7a.
-To test invese model and to generate Figure 6b and c, it is necessary to juxtapose the data produced by the FDTD solver based on the geometric parameters derived from the inverse model with the provided geometric parameters.
-To test the inverse model and obtain the legend of Figure 6, you would need to feed the data generated by the FDTD solver as input to the inverse neural network model, specifically for the farthest data point from the training data.
-Then, you can obtain the output of the neural network model.
-Finally, in order to alleviate the error of the forward network, it is essential to obtain the transmission spectrum of the proposed structure using an FDTD solver.
+In order to test the inverse model and generate Figure 7b and c, it is necessary to compare the data produced by the FDTD solver based on the geometric parameters derived from the inverse model with the provided geometric parameters.
+To assess the accuracy of the inverse model and obtain the legend of Figure 7, it is recommended to use the data generated by the FDTD solver as input to the inverse neural network model, specifically for the farthest data point from the training data.
+This will enable the generation of the output of the neural network model.
+To minimize the error of the forward network, it is essential to obtain the transmission spectrum of the proposed structure using an FDTD solver.

-Figure 6b and c:
+Figure 7b and c:

-step 1 (geometric parameter): For the purpose of easily reproducing the legend of Figure 6b and c, we have stored the acquired data.
-Therefore, to test or use inverse model, you can utilize the file "CircularRR_AOPS_Figure06.py".
-The required data for running this file is stored in the file "CircularRR_AOPS_Figure06_furthest_data.csv", "CircularRR_AOPS_inverse_model.json" and "CircularRR_AOPS_inverse_model_weights.h5" which have been loaded here.
+Step 1: Geometric Parameter.
+In order to facilitate the replication of the legend of Figure 7b and c, we have meticulously archived the obtained data.
+Consequently, for validation or application of the inverse model, the "SquareRR_AOPS_Figure07.py" file can be utilized.
+The mandatory data files for running this program are "SquareRR_AOPS_Figure06_furthest_data.csv", "CircularRR_AOPS_inverse_model.json", and "SquareRR_AOPS_inverse_model_weights.h5", all of which have been preloaded here.

-step 2 (transmission spectra): For the purpose of easily reproducing the Figure 6b and c, we have stored the acquired data.
-Therefore, to regenerate the Figure 6b and c, you can utilize the file "CircularRR_AOPS_Fig_06bc.py".
-The required data for running this file is stored in the file "CircularRR_AOPS_Fig_06bc_furthest_predicted.csv" which have been loaded here.
+As part of step 2 (transmission spectra), we have taken measures to facilitate the reproduction of Figure 7b and c.
+Specifically, we have stored the acquired data, which you can use to regenerate the aforementioned figure.
+To this end, we recommend utilizing the file "SquareRR_AOPS_Fig_07bc.py."
+The required data for running this file is stored in the file "SquareRR_AOPS_Fig_07bc_furthest_predicted.csv," which we have already loaded for your convenience.

 ### Supplementary_Information
 #### Figure_S1